 content.
 Different types of embedded content might have different widths

-subclass has its own unique definition of paint
+definition of paint

 :